+Housed on the grounds of the Bob Stump Veterans Affairs Medical Center, the Fort Whipple Museum served as a primary tactical base for the U.S. Army during the Indian Wars of 1864 to 1886.
 A few decades later, Whipple became one of the military’s largest hospitals for the treatment of respiratory ailments, and continues today serving veterans as a VA medical facility.

 The Fort Whipple Museum serves as a reminder of the wild, wild West, and as a chronicler of days past to modern medical facility.
 If you are an historic building enthusiast, you will enjoy touring the vintage 1909 military officer’s quarters for its architectural interest.

 If you are piqued by the history of military medicine, the Museum’s exhibits feature medical instruments of the late-1800s, and the treatment programs of World War I veterans suffering from tuberculosis or respiratory recovery from mustard and chlorine gas warfare.

 If your curiosity is vintage Army weaponry, Buffalo Soldiers, military maps, photographs and memoirs written by those stationed at this outpost, you’re in for a “Frontier Adventure.”